A. T. Averill House

 The A. T. Averill House is a historic building located in Cedar Rapids, Iowa, United States.
-Local architects Sidney Smith and W.A.
-Fulkerson designed this 21/2-story, brick Late Victorian home.
+Local architects Sidney Smith and William A. Fulkerson designed this 21/2-story, brick Late Victorian home.
 It was completed in 1886 for farm implement dealer Arthur Tappan Averill.
 This is a more restrained version of the High Victorian style.
 The house features a truncated hip roof, a 21/2-story polygonal bay, and a rectangular tower set on the diagonal.
 The carriage house/barn behind the house is of a similar design, but older.
 The house was listed on the National Register of Historic Places in 1978.